jlesage/docker-baseimage-gui/README.md

 environment variable to `1`.

-See the [Environment Variables](#environment-variables) section for more details on how to set an environment variable.
+See the [Environment Variables](#environment-variables) section for more details on how to configure environment variables.

 **NOTE**: Secure connection must be also enabled to use web authentication.
           See the [Security](#security) section for more details.